eclipse-che/che-theia/CONTRIBUTING.md

 There is a [devfile](https://github.com/eclipse-che/che-theia/blob/main/devfiles/hosted-che-dogfooding.devfile.yaml) to develop Che-Theia on [che.openshift.io](https://che.openshift.io)

 Projects directory which is a Persistent Volume on [che.openshift.io](https://che.openshift.io) is limited to 1 gigabyte.
 It's not enough to build Che-Theia.
-The main idea is to use `/tmp/theia` directotry.
+The main idea is to use `/tmp/theia` directory.
 Amount for this directory is limited to 3 gigabytes, which is enough to build Che-Theia and run.
 In comparing with `/projects`, temporary directory is not persisted and is cleared on workspace stop.

 ### Create workspace